Two Crossings of the Katy Railway

 toward MP, its stockholders would enjoy the profits of the

-combined enterprise while Katy stockholders would see their company simply
+combined enterprise while Katy stockholders... would not.

 Gould directed MP to build from Denison